mhx/dwarfs/README.md

 # DwarFS

-A fast high compression read-only file system
+A fast high compression read-only file system for Linux and Windows

 ## Table of contents